EmilGedda/advent/README.md

 Also comes with a small library for interfacing with the website with features such as:
  * Fetching input
- * Cacheing input to disk
+ * Caching input to disk
  * Type infered parsing
  * Printing leaderboards and user progress
  * Test suite for inputs and solutions